mahyarkoy/UnityProjects/README.md

 2. animation using the Unity mecanim system
 3. a combination of navigation and animation

+###B2: Behavior Trees

+This project uses a interactive behavior tree in Unity to create realistic animation and agent behavior.

 <!--
-###B2: Inverse Kinematics
-1. I am a hard project!
-2. Features
-3. Description

-###B3: Behavior Trees
-1. I am a cool project!
-2. Features
-3. Description

-###B4: Interactive Narrative Game
+###B3: Interactive Narrative Game
 1. I am a real project!
 2. Features
 3. Description